keystonejs/keystone/docs/blog/new-release-cornice.md

 And here is the main attraction!
 What's up with the Cornice release?

-### BREAKING
+### Breaking Changes

 - Updated dependency pino to ^6.6.1.
 See the pino [release notes](https://github.com/pinojs/pino/releases/tag/v6.0.0) for breaking changes to logging output.
 In particular, the `v` field is no longer logged out, and `null` message values are handled differently.
 Unless you depend on these finer details of the Keystone error logs you won't need to make any changes to your app.

-### Other:
+### Other Changes:

-- Enabled schema tracing if APOLLO_KEY is set.
+- Enabled schema tracing if `APOLLO_KEY` is set.
 - Removed some unused dependencies (helping with your install size a little)
-- Updated a bunch of other dependencies (we've been getting comfortable with renovate)
+- Updated a bunch of packages we depend on (we've been getting comfortable with renovate)

 ### @arch-ui/drawer

 - Fixed touch-scrolling behaviour of Dialog and Drawer components (update the admin UI to consume this fix)

+> I'm really sorry if this sets the expectation that all these posts will rhyme